Azure-Samples/azure-servicebus-messaging-samples/README.md

-# CAUTION!
-CAUTION!
-CAUTION!

-THIS REPOSITORY IS WORK IN PROGRESS (February 2016).

-NOT ALL CODE IS VERIFIED TO BE WORKING CORRECTLY AND THE DOCUMENTATION CONTAINS ERRORS OR MAY NOT BE CURRENT.

-MORE THAN EVER: THIS CODE IS PROVIDED ON AN *AS IS* BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OR CONDITIONS OF TITLE, FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY OR NON-INFRINGEMENT.

-> You're more than welcome to look over my shoulder and check things out, though
->
->   - Clemens

 #Azure Service Bus Messaging samples

 This repository contains the official set of samples for the Azure Service Bus Messaging service (Standard and Premium), illustrating all core